-'Covering the brake' is an essential skill for your driver's test and being a smarter driver.
+'Covering the brake' is an essential skill for smarter driving.

 They're not actually engaging the brake or putting the brake on, they're just putting their foot over the brake until the hazard passes or they pass the hazard.

 That way it cuts down the reaction time moving your foot from the accelerator to the brake and you are ready if something materializes or that hazard becomes a problem.

 Following Distance - Why are you so darned close!

 The other thing that you can do in terms of covering the brake that helps to reduce that reaction time is increasing your following distance.

 If you see a hazard that materializes - simply take your foot off the accelerator & the vehicle begins to slow and you put your foot over the brake to cover the brake.

 Lots of drivers that I see who are upgrading to a higher class license use the brake way too much.

 When you use the brake too much it increases fuel consumption because every time you slow that vehicle down you got to get it going again.